sergioahp/logit-amplification/README.md

 python src/logit_amplification.py
 ```

-## On Vast
+## Development in Vast
-Provide setup.sh as the provisioning script to vast's torch container
+Provide setup.sh as the provisioning script to Vast's torch container to install
+developer tools such as nvim and configure the environment